 Camila Chaudron: As far as I know, we are some of the first people to do virtual job shadowing at Siemens.
 I asked some colleagues from HR and they were curious about how the format would work, so my initial feeling was a mix between tentative and enthusiastic.
 But digital is the way of the future, and my manager was very supportive, so I was happy to get the chance to pioneer this together with Ines.

-Have you ever done job shadowing before in person?
+ever done job shadowing before in person?
 How was this different?

 Camila: Yes, I was also lucky enough to shadow a real change-maker who was then an HR Business Partner.
 We started our day in Nuremberg, I followed her through meetings all day to Erlangen, so we also spent a lot of time just talking in transit or over lunch, learning about her perspectives.

 This time with Ines was different because we unfortunately have not met in person before.
 At the same time, I was able to see Ines in many different contexts over the course of two weeks, so in some ways I also have a bigger picture of her work, and we still made time to connect over discussions and reflection sessions before and after the meetings.

 were your top takeaways from the job shadowing experience?